 Important: If you have already been enrolled at a German university, you must submit a clearance certificate (Unbedenklichkeitsbescheinigung) with your application.
-This serves to determine whether there is still an entitlement to examinations in the desired degree programme.
-The clearance certificate is issued by the German university at which you were previously enrolled.
+This serves to determine whether there is still an entitlement to examinations in the desired study program.
+The clearance certificate is issued by the German University at which you were previously enrolled.

 Can I apply for a higher semester?

 If you would like to apply for a higher semester, please apply via uni assist and enter the relevant semester there.

 In addition, you must submit an application for the recognition of the academic and examination achievements that you have already completed.
 It will be decided on a case-by-case basis whether you can be placed in a higher semester.

 Alternatively, you can also have your achievements recognised after admission and enrolment at the University of Hildesheim.
 You must submit the same application.

 The Profile of the University of Hildesheim consists of four main faculties:

 - Faculty 2 Cultural Studies and Aesthetic Communication